Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Time crystalline order-by-disorder phenomena

-In the absence of noise $\sigma=0$, all spins in the same community would eventually align ($\theta_i^a=\phi_a$) to give perfect magnetization $r_a = 1$.
-As a result, the spins in the same community will collectively behave as a macroscopic object that follows the same dynamics as Eq.~\eqref{eq:XY-model},

-Therefore, as shown in the previous section, these macroscopic angles $\phi_a(t)$ exhibit marginal, ``accidentally degenerate'' orbits when the inter-community couplings $j_{ab}$ are chosen to have geometrical or non-reciprocal frustration.
-For example, in a geometrically frustrated system consisting of four communities $(a,b={\rm A,B,C,D})$ that interacts antiferromagnetically $j_{ab}<0(a\ne b)$ (Fig.~\ref{fig:order-by-disorder}(a)), the system relaxes to the accidentally degenerate ground states parameterized by a relative angle $\alpha$ illustrated in the inset of Fig. \ref{fig:order-by-disorder}(a) (See Ref.~\cite{Moessner1998a,Moessner1998b} and Methods).
-Similarly, systems with non-reciprocal frustration with $j_{ab}=-j_{ba}$ exhibit time-dependent, marginal orbits $\phi(t)=(\phi_{\rm A}(t),\phi_{\rm B}(t),\cdots)$.
-(See Fig.~\ref{fig:order-by-disorder}(b).)
+In the absence of noise $\sigma=0$, as discussed in the final part of Sec.~\ref{sec: accidental degeneracy}, all of the spins in the same community would eventually align ($\theta_i^a=\phi_a$) to give perfect magnetization $r_a = 1$.
+As a result, the spins in the same community will collectively behave as a macroscopic object that follows the same dynamics as Eq.~\eqref{eq: XY-model} (as we have discussed in Eq.~\eqref{eq: phase order dynamics deterministic}).
+Therefore, these macroscopic angles $\phi(t)=(\phi_{\rm A}(t),\phi_{\rm B}(t),\cdots)$ exhibit marginal, ``accidentally degenerate'' orbits when the inter-community couplings $j_{ab}$ are chosen to have geometrical or non-reciprocal frustration.
+For example, in a geometrically frustrated system consisting of four communities $(a,b={\rm A,B,C,D})$ that interacts antiferromagnetically $j_{ab}=-j<0(a\ne b)$ (Fig.~\ref{fig: order-by-disorder}(a)), the system relaxes to the accidentally degenerate ground states parameterized by a relative angle $\alpha$ illustrated in the inset of Fig. \ref{fig: order-by-disorder}(a) (See Ref.~\cite{Moessner1998a, Moessner1998b} and Appendix \ref{Appendix: Order-by-disorder}).
+Similarly, systems with non-reciprocal frustration with $j_{ab}=-j_{ba}$ exhibit time-dependent, marginal orbits $\phi(t)$.
+(See Fig.~\ref{fig: order-by-disorder}(b) and Fig.~\ref{fig: three spins}.)

-Below, we show that these ``accidental degeneracies'' generically get ``lifted" by the stochastic noise, irrespective of whether the degeneracy originated from geometrical or non-reciprocal frustration.
+Below, we show that this ``accidental degeneracy'' generically gets ``lifted" by the stochastic noise, irrespective of whether the degeneracy is originated from geometrical or non-reciprocal frustration.
 In the presence of noise, $\theta_i^a$ fluctuates around the macroscopic spin angle $\phi_a$.
-At sufficiently weak noise strength, the distribution of $\delta\theta_i^a=\theta_i^a-\phi_a$ takes a Gaussian distribution (See Methods)
+At sufficiently weak noise strength, the distribution of $\delta\theta_i^a=\theta_i^a-\phi_a$ takes a Gaussian distribution (See Appendix \ref{Appendix: Order-by-disorder})

 with its width $w_a$ given by,